top of page

 • There are mainly three levels of politeness in Korean, and you will learn about the informal (conversational) endings in beginner-level Korean lessons with me!

 Do you have any questions about the post?
-Please write comments and I will try to help you!
+Please scroll down and write comments.
+I will try to help you!
 Next Lesson, you will check out the good tips to read Korean naturally!

 bottom of page